Asha Kale

-Asha Kale is an actress in India's Marathi Language film industry.
+Asha Kale (23 November 1948) is an actress in India's Marathi Language film industry.
 Through her work in 70s and 80s she established herself as one of Marathi cinema's leading actresses.
 She is recipient of two Maharashtra State Film Awards and a Filmfare Award Marathi.
-She was given the V. Shantaram Lifetime Achievement Award by the State Government of Maharashtra in 2010 and also she received Filmfare Marathi Lifetime Achievement Award.
+In 2010, she was given the V. Shantaram Lifetime Achievement Award by the Government of Maharashtra.
+She also received Filmfare Marathi Lifetime Achievement Award.

 Early life

 Kale was born in Gadhinglaj, Kolhapur.
 Her father had a government job at the Forest Office, where he also had knowledge of astrology.
 Due to transfers every three years, their residence changed frequently, spanning across many villages.
 After stints in Konkan and Pune, upon retirement, their original village, Kolhapur, became their final destination.

 Since she was young, Kale enjoyed dancing.
 She learned Bharatanatyam and Kathak in Pune and performed in many events.
 During the India-China war, she danced thumri sang by Asha Bhosle and chorographed by herself in a play called Shivsambhav to help raise funds.
 Later, she acted on stage offered by Baburao Pendharkar and got film roles with Bhalji Pendharkar's help.